jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AssertionError: datetime.timedelta(days=-1, seconds=47220) != '10:53:00'
     AssertionError: datetime.timedelta(days=-1, seconds=84840) != '0:26:00'

-  the test expects a string_ and the :ref:`function<functions>` returns a `datetime.timedelta`_ object, and the days are all negative.
+  the test expects a string_ and the :ref:`function<functions>` returns a `datetime.timedelta`_ object.
+The values for days are also negative.
 I think I am doing something wrong

 * I add the str_ constructor_ to match the format of the expectation